Small Area Labour Markets (SALM), March quarter 2021

 • For approximately 540 Australian LGAs.

 have been smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
 A description of the methodology used to prepare the estimates in this publication is available on the

 Highly disaggregated estimates of unemployment and the unemployment rate at the SA2 and LGA level can display significant variability and should be viewed with caution, particularly in regions where the SA4 level unemployment data are showing considerable volatility.
 As a result, quarter-to-quarter comparisons may not indicate actual movements in the labour market so we recommend using year-on-year comparisons.
 Even then, large movements in the SA2 and LGA data should be viewed with caution.

-The COVID-19 pandemic began to have a significant negative impact on the Australian labour market from March 2020, when Australia recorded its 100th COVID-19 case and the initial shutdown of non-essential services and trading restrictions took effect, and this became increasingly evident in the December quarter 2020.
+The COVID-19 pandemic began to have a significant negative impact on the Australian labour market from March 2020, when Australia recorded its 100th COVID-19 case and the initial shutdown of non-essential services and trading restrictions took effect.

 It is also worth bearing in mind that the labour market’s adjustment to COVID-19, and associated Government measures that were implemented, has only been reflected partially in changes in the level of unemployment and the unemployment rate.
 To a large extent, particularly in the early months of the pandemic, record numbers of people left the labour force, leading to a much smaller increase in the unemployment rate than would have otherwise been expected, given the significant fall in employment that occurred immediately after March 2020.

 The large movements out of the labour force make assessing the magnitude of the impact of COVID 19 on the labour market extremely difficult, particularly at the small area level.
 Accordingly, care should be exercised when interpreting smoothed SALM data from the June quarter 2020 onwards.